 - Campfires are only permitted in provided fireplaces

 - Do not leave fires unattended

-- Firewood is for sale at the campground kiosk
+- Firewood is for sale at campground kiosks and visitor centres

 - Do not move firewood from one region to another.
 Buy and burn local firewood only to help control the spread of invasive species (i.e. brown spruce longhorn beetle).

 - Alcoholic beverages and non-medical cannabis must remain on registered campsite

 - No smoking within 20 m of playground.
 Sites 26 and 32 are smoke-free.

 - Pet policy:

 - Pets must be kept on a leash.
 Please pick up their droppings.

 - Pets are not allowed in equipped campsite tents or oTENTiks